kle1999/Calendar-Survey/readme.txt

 Acknowlegements:
 ===============

-Patrick McNamara, Sandra Yu Rueger, PHD, Constantine J.Trela, B.A, Michael Palmeri, B.S, and Andrea C. King Ph.D
+The author extends appreciation to Patrick McNamara, MS, Sandra Yu Rueger, PHD, Constantine J.Trela, B.A, Michael Palmeri, B.S, and Andrea C. King Ph.D for their guidence with study design and implementation of the self-administered web-based TLFB-O

 Department of Psychiatry and Behavioral Neuroscience, Pritzker School of Medicine, The University of Chicago, Chicago, Illinois;